xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 Implementing the feature wasn't that hard, but varied enough that I kept up the motivation!
 It was the first feature in the product for quite a while!

 That's something I really can take with me for the future.
 For me, my company and for real life!
+Get sometimes something fresh and new, that keeps you and your team on track.
+Don't burn out cause you feel the urge to just get stuff *done*.

 ##### Switch to netstandard2.0 compatible packages